Contents Under Notice

 Contents Under Notice is the debut studio album of experimental ensemble Rhythm & Noise, released in 1984 by Ralph Records.

 Release and reception

 Retrospective critical reception of Contents Under Notice has been mixed.
-Ted Mill of allmusic described Contents Under Notice as a "mixture of wobbly synth beds, industrial noise, scattershot drum machines, eerie whines, and treated vocal samples."
-Mills gave the release two and a half out of five stars and criticized it for being too lengthy for what it was.
-However, Trouser Press reviewed the album more enthusiastically.
-Ira Robbins said "in its raucous, multi-layered complexity, the piece asymptotically approaches sheer white noise din" and that "maybe this is what Martians with insomnia listen to."
+Ted Mill of allmusic described the release as a "mixture of wobbly synth beds, industrial noise, scattershot drum machines, eerie whines, and treated vocal samples."
+He gave it two and a half out of five stars, criticizing it for being too lengthy for its concept.
+However, Trouser Press offered a more enthusiastic review.
+Ira Robbins wrote that "in its raucous, multi-layered complexity, the piece asymptotically approaches sheer white noise din" and that "maybe this is what Martians with insomnia listen to."

 The album has never been issued on CD.